 The Diver-Mate can hold more than 10,000 full Diver memories.
 You can download data from many Divers on a fully charged battery.
 A low battery indicator on the Diver-Mate will tell you it is time to recharge the battery.

 How do I retrieve data from the Diver-Mate?

-- You can use Windows File Explorer and copy the data from the Diver-Mate to your computer.
-This is identical to copying data from a USB Flash Drive.
+You can use Windows File Explorer and copy the data from the Diver-Mate to your computer.
+This is like copying data from a USB flash drive.

 Is there a warranty on my groundwater monitoring equipment?

-Yes, there is a 1 year warranty on all groundwater monitoring equipment, including dataloggers, accessories and Diver-NETZ.
+Yes, there is a 1 year warranty on all groundwater monitoring equipment, including dataloggers, and accessories.